scottgal/mostlylucid.dse/code_evolver/SIGNALR_TRAINING_INTEGRATION.md

 ## Overview

-A complete SignalR integration system that connects to streaming task hubs and automatically generates training workflows for the Code Evolver system.
+A complete SignalR integration system that connects to streaming task hubs and automatically generates training workflows for the mostlylucid DiSE system.
 Tasks are processed sequentially, one at a time, to ensure proper training data collection.

 ## Architecture